Nikshxn/Group_Project_1/README.md

 ## Technologies Used

+1. HTML - structure of the page
+2. CSS - visual appearance of the app, providing layout design, color schemes
+3. JavaScript - interactivity and dynamic features
-1. Bootstrap - for column alignment
+4. Bootstrap - for column alignment, image carousel
-2. Bulma - for the image carousel
+5. Bulma - for the image carousel, footer message, modals, buttons
-3. DayJs - for the current day displayed
+6. DayJs - for the current day displayed
-4. ChartJS - for all the charts that are created
+7. ChartJS - for all the charts that are created
-5. Ninja API - for the quote of the day
+8. Ninja API - for the quote of the day

 ## Potential Development